polca/premise/README.md

 ### Recommendations for Responsible Use

-- **Transparency**: Clearly state the IAM, SSP, and RCP used.
+- **Transparency**: Clearly state the IAM, SSP, and climate trajectory used.
 Communicate their assumptions, scope, and limitations to end users.

 - **Scenario Screening**: Where possible, favor scenarios with credible assumptions regarding technology deployment, demand-side measures, and material feasibility.
+Use extreme scenarios (e.g., RCP 1.9, RCP 6.0) cautiously, as they may not reflect realistic futures.

 - **Reflect Variability**: Consider using multiple scenarios or ensembles to capture the uncertainty inherent in IAM projections.

-- **Consider Alternatives**: Incorporate or contrast scenarios from models using alternative economic paradigms (e.g., post-Keynesian, ecological macroeconomics) and societal narratives (e.g., degrowth, sufficiency).

 - **Ethical Reflexivity**: Recognize and reflect on the value-laden choices embedded in IAMs.
 Prioritize transparency and intergenerational equity.